-Barbados or Turks and Caicos: Stunning natural scenery
+Barbados or Turks and Caicos: A Quick Overview

 For tourists looking to sunbathe and swim, the Turks and Caicos archipelago with its 40 beautiful islands and cays is the natural choice.
 The beaches in this island nation are arguably some of the best in the Caribbean too, and with 242 miles of coastline – compared to Barbados’ 60 miles – there’s many to choose from.
 The swimming water in Turks and Caicos is unrivaled as well.

-Therefore if you’re wanting a holiday which is focused on sunbathing and island hopping, then Turks and Caicos will suit you better than Barbados.
-However Turks and Caicos is more expensive than Barbados in regards to getting around, accommodation, and food.
+Therefore if you’re wanting a holiday which is focused on sunbathing and island hopping, then Turks and Caicos may suit you better than Barbados.
+However, the Turks and Caicos is more expensive than Barbados in regards to getting around, accommodation, and food.

 The infrastructure and public bus system in Barbados is also very good.
 That means you can get from beach to beach, town to town, in Barbados a lot easier and cheaper than in Turks and Caicos.
 In fact that is one of the reasons Barbados makes our list of five cheapest Caribbean islands.